 What are the Saint-Nicolas celebrations in Nancy

-In France’s north-east, there are two main not-to-miss events in December: the Christmas market of Strasbourg and the Saint-Nicolas celebrations in Nancy.
-The former capital of the Dukes of Lorraine hosts a major event in honour to Patron Saint of Lorraine.
-The children of Lorraine expect Saint-Nicolas on the 6th December.
-They hope he’ll bring gifts and sweets.
-In Read more…
+In France’s north-east, there are two main not-to-miss events in December: the Strasbourg Christmas market and the Saint-Nicolas celebrations in Nancy.
+The former capital of the Dukes of Lorraine hosts a major event in honour of Patron Saint of Lorraine.
+The children of Lorraine expect Saint-Nicolas on the 6th of December.
+They hope he’ll bring gifts and Read more…

 Candlemas in France: this is Crêpes Day!